- When can I start to register for the next semester?

 1. When can I start to register for the next semester?

-The Academic Calendar lists the dates of registration.
-The calendar can be accessed from the website home page at www.daytonastate.edu.
-Registration for spring is the first Monday in November and registration for summer and fall starts on the first Monday in April.
-Registration for the subsessions can be done at any time through the drop/add period for each subsession.
-The link to the schedule of classes is available from the Quick Links drop down menu on the college home page at www.daytonastate.edu, or through a link from your FalconNet page.
+The Academic Calendar lists the dates of registration (see Open and/or Advanced Registration), simply select the term and year you want to view.
+The calendar can always be accessed on the front of our homepage (www.DaytonaState.edu).
+Registration for Spring is the first Monday in November and registration for Summer and Fall starts on the first Monday in April.
+Registration for the subsessions can be done at any time through the Add/Drop period for each subsession.
+To view the schedule of classes that will be offered for your current major: login to your My.DaytonaState.edu account and select "My Academics", then select "Enrollment Add Classes" and click the search button under "My Requirements."

-2. Do I need to see an advisor before registering?
+2. Do I need to see an Advisor before enrolling into classes?

-The college does not require you to meet with an academic advisor prior to registration, but it is certainly recommended.
+Yes, the college requires that you meet with an Academic Advisor prior to registration.
 Students in Associate of Science and certificate programs should meet with faculty in their respective academic departments because the course selection is very specific.
 Each academic program is described in the college catalog with all course requirements indicated as well as the prerequisites.
 Each course is not necessarily offered every semester, so students are encouraged to meet with an Academic Advisor who can help plan course selections.

 3. How do I Search for Courses?